r-Process Nucleosynthesis With Ab Initio Nuclear Masses Around The N=82 Shell Closure

 During this phase, neutrons are depleted, leading to the $r$-process freeze-out (vertical lines in Fig.~\ref{fig:timescales}) characterized by a fast drop in neutron density as well as a fast increase of neutron capture and photo-dissociation timescales.
 As the evolution with the VS-IMSRG masses is slower due to the additional mass accumulation at $N=86$, the freeze-out occurs later.
 The last phase is the decay to stability with additional neutron captures, but negligible photo-dissociations.
 During this phase, the third $r$-process peak (see Fig.~\ref{fig:finab_AMEmax}) is shifted towards higher $A$.
 This is most pronounced in the min VS-IMSRG scenario because there are more neutrons left after the delayed freeze-out.
-Note that the interplay with beta decay rates also emphasizes the importance of consistent {\it ab initio} calculations of beta decays \cite{Li:2025exk}.
+Note that the interplay with beta decay rates also emphasizes the importance of consistent {\it ab initio} calculations of beta decays \cite{Li2026_InitioCalculationsVDecay}.

 The overall effect is similar for the NSM-DISK conditions, except for the central VS-IMSRG scenario, which peaks at $A=131$ instead of $132$ and for which the shift of the third peak is smallest.
 This reflects the intricate and non-linear interplay that nuclear masses can have on the nucleosynthesis evolution.
 For the MRSN trajectory, the temperature stays above 1\,GK for about 2.5\,s.
 Photo-dissociations keep the $r$-process path closer to stability, where beta decays are slower, making the whole evolution and the freeze-out last longer.
 Therefore, the region of the new VS-IMSRG masses is only marginally crossed.
 The opposite trend is found for the NSBH case, where the huge neutron densities move the path far from stability beyond the region of the new VS-IMSRG masses.
 Therefore, in these two extreme conditions the new masses have only a minor impact.
+Note that for very neutron-rich conditions (i.e., NSM and NSBH), fission becomes important.
+Fission yields contribute to the abundances around and beyond the second peak, thus impacting the region where the masses are changed.

 The discussion above is based on individual trajectories.
 However, this approach can overestimate the total impact of nuclear physics properties on the final abundances of an astrophysical event.
 Therefore, we also perform nucleosynthesis calculations for the entire mass-integrated ejecta of the NSM model of \cite{Jacobi2023_EffectsNuclearMatter, Ricigliano2024_ImpactNuclearMatter}.
 The results in Fig.~\ref{fig:integratedFinalabundances} show that the impact is very similar to our representative trajectory.
 Again, the second $r$-process waiting point is enhanced, leading to higher abundances and a later freeze-out that shifts the third peak towards larger $A$.
 However, in contrast to the single representative trajectory in Fig.~\ref{fig:finab_AMEmax}, the final abundances beyond the third peak are not impacted.